Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dundas has 27 active public transport stops serving a mix of lightrail and bus services.
-These stops are covered by 28 different routes, collectively facilitating 4,798 weekly passenger trips.
-Transport accessibility is high, with residents typically residing 133 meters from the nearest stop.
-As a predominantly residential area, most commuting is outward-bound.
-Car remains the primary mode of transport at 83%, while train and bus usage stands at 7% and 6% respectively.
-Vehicle ownership averages 1.4 per dwelling, exceeding the regional average.
+These stops are covered by 28 individual routes that facilitate 4,798 weekly passenger trips in total.
+The average distance from residents' homes to the nearest transport stop is 133 meters, indicating excellent accessibility.
+In this predominantly residential area, most commuting is outward-bound.
+Car remains the primary mode of transportation at 83%, with train and bus usage at 7% and 6% respectively.
+Vehicle ownership stands at an average of 1.4 per dwelling, higher than the regional norm.

-According to the 2021 Census, 44.3% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 685 trips per day, translating to approximately 177 weekly trips per individual stop.
+According to the 2021 Census, 44.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 685 trips per day across all routes, translating to approximately 177 weekly trips per individual stop.

 Frequently Asked Questions - Transport